choux130/myblog/writing.md

   order: 3
   ---
   ```
   The `order:3` is the order that shows on the navigation header.
-According to [this post in stackoverflow](http://stackoverflow.com/questions/13266369/how-to-change-the-default-order-pages-in-jekyll), I can decide the order of my page by adding the following codes in my `header.html` file.
+According to [How to change the default order pages in jekyll from stackoverflow](http://stackoverflow.com/questions/13266369/how-to-change-the-default-order-pages-in-jekyll), I can decide the order of my page by adding the following codes in my `header.html` file.
   ```html{% raw %}
   {% assign sorted_pages = site.pages | sort:"order" %}
   {% for page in sorted_pages %}